peachpiecompiler/Peachpie.Microsoft.CodeAnalysis/README.md

 ## Modifications to dotnet/roslyn

 - InternalsVisibleTo.cs // so internal declarations are visible to Peachpie compiler
-- Peachpie.Microsoft.CodeAnalysis.nuspec // to create our nuget package to be referenced by Peachpie
+- CodeAnalysis.csproj // to include InternalsVisibleTo.cs and create our nuget package to be referenced by Peachpie

 ## Reason